 We did not re-visit any sites for effectiveness monitoring in 2015.
-HRC plans on visiting all three of our known locations during the 2016 floristic season.
+HRC had planned on visiting all three of our known locations during the 2016 floristic season but was unable to do so due to the need to survey other higher priority areas in preparation for future operations.